General Dynamics F-111C: Retirement

 An F-111C (at left) with one of the RAAF's first two F/A-18Fs.

 In 2007, Australia decided to retire all of its RAAF F-111s.
 The drawdown of the RAAF's F-111 fleet began with the retirement of the F-111G models operated by No. 6 Squadron in late 2007.
 The United States had retired the F-111 (it "was nine percent of Tactical Air Command's fleet but ate up a whopping 25 percent of the maintenance budget", USAF pilot Richard Crandall said) so Australia was the only operator.
 By 2009 the remaining 18 aircraft reportedly required the most maintenance of any warplane in the world, an average of 180 hours for every flight hour compared to 30 hours for the F-22 Raptor.
-In March 2008, after a review, the new Labor government confirmed the previous Howard Government's decision to the purchase of 24 F/A-18F Super Hornets until the delivery of the F-35 Lightning II; in 2010, the government signed the acquisition contract.
+In March 2008, after a review, the new Labor government confirmed the previous Howard Government's decision to purchase 24 F/A-18F Super Hornets until the delivery of the F-35 Lightning II; in 2010, the government signed the acquisition contract.
 The final RAAF F-111 aircrew conversion took place in 2009, with four pilots and two Air Combat Officers (ACOs) qualifying.
 The RAAF retired its last F-111s on 3 December 2010, after the final flight by aircraft from No. 6 Squadron over southern Queensland.

 Between 21 and 24 November 2011, 23 of the RAAF's F-111C and F-111Gs which had not been selected for preservation were buried at the Swanbank landfill site outside of Ipswich, Queensland.
 The RAAF had considered scrapping these aircraft, but concluded that it would be cheaper to bury them as they also contained asbestos in the airframes.
 The remaining ex-RAAF F-111s will be placed on display.